MENU

 Marketing shouldn’t mean throwing the kitchen sink against the wall to see what sticks.
 An effective marketing strategy is based on intensive research into your audience and existing marketing efforts.
 To better understand your customers, your strategies and how to spend your marketing budget, consider conducting a comprehensive marketing analysis of your business.

-A marketing analysis is a process that helps you understand the various demographics and segments of your target audience, effective engagement strategies, the customer journey, and ways to improve conversions.
-Conducting a marketing analysis can help you improve your marketing campaigns, drive a better return on investment for your marketing budget, build brand awareness and customer loyalty, and boost your lead generation.
+A marketing analysis is a process that helps you understand the various demographics and segments of your target audience.
+It also shines light on effective engagement strategies, the customer journey and better ways to successfully convert leads.
+Conducting a marketing analysis can help you improve your marketing campaigns and drive a better return on investment (ROI) for your marketing budget.
+It can also help you build brand awareness, customer loyalty and generate more leads.

 “Marketing analysis determines the success and failure of marketing campaigns,” said Esther Poulsen, CEO of Raare Solutions.
 “It is necessary to build customer engagement programs with the expectation of what the results should be, and then conduct a detailed analysis to determine if results were achieved, exceeded or failed.”

 Additionally, there are lots of tools out there to improve your marketing analysis and the insights it reveals.
-Here’s a look at some free or low-cost tools available to businesses.
+Here’s a look at some of the most useful tools available to businesses:

 For a marketing analysis to be truly comprehensive, it has to examine every relevant aspect of your marketing efforts.
 At minimum, you should include these elements in your business’s marketing analysis:

-Especially important to marketing campaigns designed to drive new business, examining leads and prospects helps you understand where you source potential new business and how you keep them engaged with your brand.
-A marketing analysis can identify better ways to nurture these leads, pushing them along your conversion pipeline toward a buying decision.
+This part is especially important to marketing campaigns designed to drive new business.
+Examining leads and prospects helps you understand where you source potential new business and how you keep them engaged with your brand.
+A marketing analysis can identify better ways to nurture these leads — pushing them along your conversion pipeline toward a buying decision.

-Conversions refer to any decision you want to influence an audience member to make, whether that is opening an email, clicking on an advertisement, or engaging with your social media accounts.
+Conversions refer to any decision you want to influence an audience member to make; that action can be opening an email, clicking on an advertisement or engaging with your social media accounts.
 Though converting a lead or prospect into a paying customer is the most common reference, sales are not the only type of conversion a marketing campaign is after.
-Keep your goals and key performance indicators (KPIs) in mind to identify what conversions are most important to you in a given campaign.
+Keep your goals and KPIs in mind to identify what conversions are most important to you in a given campaign.

 A marketing analysis should also shed light on the needs of your audience, including how your products or services meet those needs and how they do not.
-The more demographic information you can gather on your audience, the better you can segment your audience and target each segment with the type of content most likely to drive conversions.
+The more demographic information you can gather on your audience, the better you can segment your audience.
+Plus, you can target each segment with the type of content most likely to drive conversions.

 “The more a brand knows about the people that are interested and not interested in a product or service, the greater opportunity for conversion,” Poulsen said.
 “It also ensures that an organization is investing in the right type of customers.
 Finally, it allows the marketer to talk to the consumer on their terms and how they want.”

 Once you understand your audience, you can tailor your brand messaging and various marketing campaigns to drive engagement.
-A marketing analysis examines your audience’s current engagement with your brand through metrics like your email campaign’s open rate, click-through rate and bounce rate.
+A marketing analysis examines your audience’s current engagement with your brand through metrics like email open rate, click-through rate (CTR) and bounce rate.

-“The most common mistake is not allowing enough time to thoroughly collect and analyze your data and findings,” said Kelly J. Waffle, managing director of the Hinge Research Institute.
+“The most common mistake is not allowing enough time to thoroughly collect and analyze your data and findings,” said Kelly J. Waffle, director of research and innovation at CPA Crossings.
 “Many overlook providing adequate time and thereby limit their findings.
 This limitation so early in the overall process affects every future strategy and decision that is made.”

 Writing a marketing analysis is an important part of synthesizing the data you gathered into a reviewable format.
 The way you write your marketing analysis will determine how useful the results are to refining your marketing strategies.
-Ideally, a marketing analysis should include a clear description of the data points you researched, the results of your analysis, and ways you can positively influence your KPIs in the future.
+Here’s how you should go about writing a marketing analysis:

 “A marketing plan should include a pro forma,” Poulsen said.
 “In the pro forma, the organization identifies the audience being targeted, timing, amount of marketing campaigns (email, direct mail, digital) and the investment that will be made in the program.”

-Additionally, a marketing analysis should include specific KPIs to measure the success or failure of certain strategies.
-For example, if you run an email marketing campaign with the goal to increase engagement, your KPIs could be the open rate, click-through rate and bounce rate.
-Similarly, if you are reviewing a content marketing campaign, your KPIs might include rankings on page one of Google, user time on page and click-through rates on embedded calls to action.
+Be sure to include specific KPIs to measure the success or failure of certain strategies.
+For example, if you run an email marketing campaign with the goal to increase engagement, your KPIs could be the open rate, click-through rate (CTR) and bounce rate.
+Similarly, if you are reviewing a content marketing campaign, your KPIs might include rankings on page one of Google, user time on page and CTR on embedded calls to action.

 “This will help to determine if the campaign was successful or did not deliver on the projected expectations,” Poulsen said.
 “Marketing analysis needs to not only report on the results, but [on] why it worked or did not work.”

 “It has been said that a big portion of marketing is wasted due to not understanding how well it performs and why,” Poulsen said.
-“The more analysis and insights obtained, the better the opportunity for future funding of marketing vision, and higher return on investment.”
+“The more analysis and insights obtained, the better the opportunity for future funding of marketing vision, and higher ROI.”

 A marketing analysis should help you optimize your future marketing efforts by understanding what works and what doesn’t in your current marketing campaigns.
 It can provide the following insights for your business.

-Every facet of a marketing analysis ties back into return on investment.
+Every facet of a marketing analysis ties back to ROI.
 For every dollar you spend on marketing, how many sales are you driving?
-Though not every marketing activity is directly tied to sales, it should all relate to bringing new leads into your conversion funnel and pushing existing leads closer to a purchasing decision.
+Not every marketing activity is directly tied to sales.
+But, it should all relate to bringing new leads into your conversion funnel and pushing existing leads closer to a purchasing decision.

 Your knowledge of your audience — the channels they are most active on, their likes and dislikes, and their pain points — should drive your marketing efforts.
 A marketing analysis can help you better understand your audience and the demographics of its various segments, allowing you to target customers with more effective brand messaging on the right channels.